river-corridors-sfa/rcsfa-RC3-BSLE_P/README.md

 # rcsfa-RC3-BSLE_P

+#### Data and scripts associated with: “Burn severity and vegetation type control phosphorus concentration, molecular composition, and mobilization”
+Morgan E. Barnes, Paul J. Aronstein, John D. Bailey, Kevin D. Bladon, Brieanne Forbes, Vanessa A. Garayburu-Caruso, Samantha Grieger, Emily B. Graham, Sophia A. McKever, Chris R. Myers, Kathleen M. Munson, Peggy A. O'Day, Beck Powers-McCormack, Lupita Renteria, Alan Roebuck, Timothy D. Scheibe, Robert P. Young, and Allison N. Myers-Pigg

+## Summary
+This data package is associated with the publication “Burn severity and vegetation type control phosphorus concentration, molecular composition, and mobilization” submitted to Environmental Science & Technology (Barnes et al. 2024).

+This study investigates how phosphorus (P) biogeochemistry is altered by burn severity in contrasting types of vegetation chars.
+This data package documents the workflow used to process and generate the main figures and statistics in the manuscript.
+The R scripts reference minimally processed P nuclear magnetic resonance (P-NMR) and X-ray absorption near edge structure (P-XANES) data, as well as fully processed data including total elemental composition of the solid chars, total elemental composition of the char leachates (particulate and aqueous phases), and leachate aqueous phase molybdate reactive P concentration.
+These source data and associated metadata can be found in another data package, available on ESS-DIVE at https://data.ess-dive.lbl.gov/datasets/doi:10.15485/1894135 (Grieger et al. 2022; v3).
+Scripts included in this data package finish the processing workflow for NMR and XANES data.
+These data can be used to gain a better understanding of bulk chemical changes in chars and their leachates, as well as detailed molecular changes to P.

+This data package is associated with the GitHub repository found at https://github.com/river-corridors-sfa/rcsfa-RC3-BSLE_P.

+This data package is comprised of 3 folders: (1) data, (2) scripts, and (3) figures.
+Details on how to recreate the workflow can be found in the Critical Details section of the readme.
+The file-level metadata file (file ending in “flmd.csv”) lists all files contained in this data package and descriptions for each.
+The data dictionary (file ending in “dd.csv”) describes all tabular data columns and their respective definitions and units.

+## Data Reference
+In addition to this repo, the Data Package is published and publicly available on ESS-DIVE.
+If using these data, please cite the Data Package with the following citation and DOI:
-Guide for generating stats and figures associated with the data package Barnes M E ; Aronstein P J ; Bailey J D ; Bladon K D ; Forbes B ; Garayburu-Caruso V A ; Grieger S ; Graham E B ; McKever S A ; Myers C R ; Munson K M ; O'Day P A ; Powers-McCormack B ; Renteria L ; Roebuck A ; Scheibe T D ; Young R P ; Myers-Pigg A N (2024): Data and scripts associated with: “Burn severity and vegetation type control phosphorus concentration, molecular composition, and mobilization”.
+> Barnes M E ; Aronstein P J ; Bailey J D ; Bladon K D ; Forbes B ; Garayburu-Caruso V A ; Grieger S ; Graham E B ; McKever S A ; Myers C R ; Munson K M ; O'Day P A ; Powers-McCormack B ; Renteria L ; Roebuck A ; Scheibe T D ; Young R P ; Myers-Pigg A N (2024): Data and scripts associated with: “Burn severity and vegetation type control phosphorus concentration, molecular composition, and mobilization”.
 River Corridor and Watershed Biogeochemistry SFA, ESS-DIVE repository.
-Dataset. <doi:10.15485/2547035> accessed via <https://data.ess-dive.lbl.gov/datasets/doi:10.15485/2547035>
+Dataset. doi:10.15485/2547035 accessed via https://data.ess-dive.lbl.gov/datasets/doi:10.15485/2547035

-### This guide provides step-by-step instructuions to reproduce figures and stats for the manuscript associated with this data package.

-*Before getting started, one must download files from an associated data package (Grieger et al., 2022; doi: 10.15485/1894135:*

--   v1_BSLE_Metadata_and_Protocols.zip

--   v3_BSLE_Data.zip (Version number may change with subsequent releases)

-Steps:

-1. The manuscript data package will contain the following folders:

--   P-NMR

--   P-XANES

-2. Locate the folder from the data package called "data" in your working directory.

-3. Within the ‘data’ folder, create a new folder called "BSLE_Data_Package_v3".
-Insert unzipped versions of the two folders downloaded above.
-Maintain the original folders and folder names.

-4. Run processing code from the data package. *Note that all instances of saving the data frame and figures have been commented out.* If you would like to save these, please remove the #s from those lines of code.

--   For file paths, note the need to use ‘/’ for Windows or ‘’ for Mac users
+## Contact
+Morgan Barnes, morgan.barnes@pnnl.gov
+Allison Myers-Pigg, allison.myers-pigg@pnnl.gov